Malls must move beyond shopping to survive in Internet era

 “The big thing that’s missing is that unlike almost every other industry they haven’t caught on to building their own brand.
 Why not have a bluewater.com?” he said, referring to the large mall of the same name in southeast England.

-“Landlords fear cannibalizing sales but in 10 to 15 years they won’t have a choice because they will be cannibalized anyway,” he said.
+“Landlords fear cannibalising sales but in 10 to 15 years they won’t have a choice because they will be cannibalised anyway,” he said.
 In other words, a growing number of shoppers will move online whatever malls do.

 “On a mall website you could book a parking space, a restaurant table or your car to be valeted.
 Why do people go to Covent Garden?” he asked of the central London district.